mattwhite7982/Temperatureconverter/README.md

-a standard temperature converter app made in PWA, completely open source if anyone wants to take this and improve on it
+a simple temperature converter app made in PWA, completely open source if anyone wants to take this and improve on it